h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 }
 ```

+Paste the above Java code to your **ExecuteDaiMojo.java**.

-Now we have our ExecuteDaiMojo.java code, so let’s compile it:
+Now we have our Java code, let’s compile it:

 ```bash
 javac -cp mojo2-runtime.jar -J-Xms2g ExecuteDaiMojo.java
 ```

-ExecuteDaiMojo.class is generated.
-Run this Java program to execute the MOJO:
+Now that the **ExecuteDaiMojo.class** has been generated, run this Java program to execute the MOJO:

 ```bash
 java -Dai.h2o.mojos.runtime.license.file=$DRIVERLESS_AI_LICENSE_KEY -cp .:mojo2-runtime.jar ExecuteDaiMojo